yarbshk/vue-formly-buefy/README.md

   import { Span } from 'vue-formly-buefy/dist/plain-controls'

   export default {
-    // Set initial values for Formly form data () {
+    data () {
       return {
         form: {},
         model: {
-          email: ''
+          email: ''                   // Your input data will store here },
-        },
         fields: [
           {
             key: 'email',
-            type: 'input-with-field',         // Easy wrapping with a field wrapper
+            type: 'input-with-field', // Use wrapping (*-with-field) to extend functionality of the element
             templateOptions: {
-              properties: {
+              properties: {           // Keep Buefy API properties + HTML attributes of the element
-                'placeholder': 'Your email'   // It's recommended to use quotes and kebab-case },
+                'placeholder': 'Your email'
-              wrapper: {                      // Configuration object of the field wrapper
+              wrapper: {              // Keep configuration of the wrapper
                 controls: {
-                  after: [
+                  after: [            // Specify controls position relatively to the element {
-                    {
-                      type: Span,             // Use the Span component as a field control
+                      type: Span,     // Use the Span component as a control
-                      options: {              // Configuration object of the field control
+                      options: {      // Keep configuration of the control (the same as templateOptions but for controls)
                         label: '@gmail.com',
                         properties: {
                           'class': 'button is-static'